raphaelthomas/AnyEvent-STOMP-Client/README.md

-AnyEvent--STOMP--Client
+AnyEvent-STOMP-Client
 =======================

-A Perl STOMP client based on AnyEvent
+A Perl STOMP version 1.2 client based on AnyEvent.